dirigible-io/dirigible-io.github.io/docs-help/docs/overview/faq.md

 ## Concepts

 ???+ info "In-System Development"
-    - `In-System Development` is a programming model used when you work directly on a `live system`.
+    - `In-System Development` is a programming model used when you work directly on a live system.
-    - `Avoid side-effects` of a simulated (local) environment by working on a live system.
+    - Avoid side-effects of a simulated (local) environment by working on a live system.
-    - `Access live data` via the same channel which will be used in production.
+    - Access live data via the same channel which will be used in production.
-    - All the `dependencies` and `integrations` are on place as they will be in production.
+    - All the dependencies and integrations are on place as they will be in production.
-    - Shortest development `turn-around time`.
+    - Shortest development turn-around time.
-    - Short `life-cycle` management process.
+    - Short life-cycle management process.

 ??? info "Vertical Scenarios & Horizontal Scaling"
     - Covering end-to-end scenarios including all the application layers from architecture perspective as well as all the development process phases from project management perspective.
     - All or nothing – partial doesn't count.